-A shrine, in contrast, is a place where we honor a particular deity, spirit, or other entity.
+A shrine is a place where we honour a particular deity, spirit, or other entity.
 They’re common in a wide range of religions too – you can see fabulous Buddhist and Hindu shrines throughout Asia, many Catholic shrines to saints, and there are many other historical examples.

 So, a given physical space can be an altar, a shrine, or both, depending on what you’re doing.
 What does that mean in practice?